 At the hospital, we will monitor your blood pressure, temperature and heart rate.
 You will receive intravenous (IV) fluids and medication, and possibly a sedative until withdrawal is complete.

 If you have ALD, you may be also malnourished.
 A loss of appetite and nausea may have prevented you from ingesting enough nutrients.
-Your doctor may prescribe nutritional supplements to help repair the damage to your body and help you gain weight.
+Providing sufficient calories with nutritional supplements is very crucial to your recovery and healing of your liver inflammation.

 In a severe situation, you may need enteral therapy.
-Your doctor will insert a feeding tube, either through your nose or directly into your stomach, in order to provide your body with the necessary nutrients.
+Your doctor will insert a simple feeding tube into your stomach, in order to provide your body with the necessary nutrients.

-Survival rates for liver transplants are higher than for patients who received medication alone.
-However, liver donors are scarce, and the operation is expensive.
+Survival rates for liver transplants are higher than for patients who received medical therapy (corticosteroid) alone.
 Transplant centers typically require a demonstrated commitment to sobriety.
-Many require candidates to prove six months of abstinence and to participate in a rehabilitation program.

 Liver Transplantation (Click to Enlarge)